 author = {Ivan Bao and Jos{\'e} C. D{\'\i}az Pe{\'o}n Gonz{\'a}lez Pacheco and Atharva Navsalkar and Andrew Scheffer and Sashreek Shankar and Andrew Zhao and Hongyu Zhou and Vasileios Tzoumas},

-booktitle = {Proceedings of the ICRA 2025 OCRAIM Workshop},
+booktitle = {Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), OCRAIM Workshop},

 year = {2025},